KidoniSoftware/kidoni/content/udp-example.md

 socket, you bind to that address and port, then connect one to the other.

 Obviously the typical usage would be for sending messages between processes.
-In this simple "quick byte" example though, to keep it simple, I will just send a message between threads in the same process.
+In this simple "quick byte" example though, I will just send a message between threads in the same process.
 Ignoring the threading aspects and focusing on the UDP parts, notice that I'm using `0` as the port in the IP address: `127.0.0.1:0`.
 This tells the OS to pick a random port for me (and